Mathieu-8a/PDF_editor/README.md

 5. Save your changes using either:
    - "Save" to create a new file with "_modified" suffix
    - "Save As" to choose a custom location and name
+6. Use the "Get Text" button to extract text from the PDF

 ## System Requirements